brynchap/civ-ipriot-smiley/knowledge_and_evidence.md

    2. What statement(s) does it execute (consider the `super` call), and what is the result?

-   > The 'super().__init__()' statement initialises the base class's attributes, then the code executes the draw_mouth() and draw_eyes() methods for the current instance.
+   > The 'super().__init__()' statement initialises the base class's attributes, then the code executes the draw_mouth() and draw_eyes() methods for the current instance resulting in a Smiley with a happy expression being provided.
    >

 ### 2.3.
 Code style

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

 > PEP 8 is the coding style used in the code.
-It is also used in the SenseHat as PEP 8 is the most widely adopted coding style for python and helps the code be consistant and easy to read.
+It is likely that SenseHat uses PEP 8 aswell as the code and SenseHat's code style use PEP 8's naming rules (using CamelCase and snake_case).
+Both also use PEP 8's whitespace and indentation rules, using blank lines to visually separate logical sections and function/method definitions.
 >

 2. List three aspects of this convention you see applied in the code.